ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/products/sunflowerbaby-300-pounds-prize.markdown

 title: "DEMO: win £300 at Sunflowerbaby"
 competition-description: "<p>In need to spice up your baby’s wardrobe?
 If that’s a\
   \ YES you’ve come to the right place!
 We’re giving away a voucher worth £300 to\
   \ spend at Sunflowerbaby!
-Babygrows, bodies, blankets, baby gifts and many more\r\
+Babygrows, bodies, blankets, baby gifts and many more!\r\
   \n</p>\r\n<p>Don’t miss out on this amazing opportunity and get the perfect outfit\
   \ for cosying up with your baby at Sunflowerbaby!</p>"
 hero-header: "DEMO: win £300 at Sunflowerbaby"